Keyboard shortcuts

 • Ignore the instructions for creating a new cargo project called hello.
 You’ll write your code in the src/main.rs file in the server project you just created.

-• Skip the instructions for testing your server with a web browser.
+• THIS IS VERY IMPORTANT: Skip the instructions for testing your server with a web browser.
 This will not work if you’re connected to mcnulty.
 Instead, you’ll be provided with a simple web client (based on the code presented in class) that you can use to test your server.
+(Instructions on testing are below)

 Testing Your Server